 What is Habiturf Grass?

 If you have looked into earth-friendly lawns, you may have come across the term habiturf and wondered what is habiturf?
-In 2007, the Ecosystem Design Group of the Lady Bird Johnson Wildflower Center in Austin, TX. created and began testing what they named the Habiturf lawn.
+In 2007, the Ecosystem Design Group of the Lady Bird Johnson Wildflower Center in Austin,

 This alternative to the traditional non-native lawn was made from a mixture of grasses native to the South and Midwestern United States.
 The concept was simple: by using grasses that are native residents of hot, drought ridden areas, people could have the lush green lawn they long for while also conserving water.